rooch-network/rooch/crates/rooch-framework/doc/ecdsa_k1.md

 ## Function `verify`

-@param signature: A 65-bytes signature in form (r, s, v) that is signed using Secp256k1.
+@param signature: A 65-bytes signature in form (r, s, v) that is signed using Ecdsa.
 This is an non-recoverable signature without recovery id.
 @param msg: The message that the signature is signed against.
 @param hash: The hash function used to hash the message when signing.